Search the site:

 Churn rate shows the number of customers who leave your business or cancel their subscription after using your services for a set period of time.

 Measuring and analyzing your churn rate can tell you a lot about your relationships with your customers and the quality of your product.
 However, client churn shouldn’t discourage you.
 Of course, it’s never pleasant to watch people leave but churn happens.
-All companies face it, regardless of whether they are startups or have been on the market for years.
-What’s important is to identify the problems that caused it and make timely adjustments.

 Before diving deeper into the ways you can reduce the churn rate for your startup, let’s first discuss the different types of customer attrition.